 How We Plan to Do It in the Future - Recommended Service Level: As the County's population growth stabilizes over time, Facilities Planning and Development staff anticipates that the demand for legislative and administrative referrals will decrease, as there will be fewer donations of land.
 However, Internal Project Management needs will increase as the community need grows for access to passive and facilitated recreational, fitness, wellness, and nature programs.
-Between now and then, the expectation is that the metrics with asterisks (\) below will indicate that the program may need to readjust its services or service levels to LPAT customers.
+Between now and then, the expectation is that the metrics with asterisks () below will indicate that the program may need to readjust its services or service levels to LPAT customers.

-FY 2021 Actual FY 2022 Actual FY 2023 Actual FY 2024 Estimated FY 2025 Projected Respond to 100 percent of internal and external requests for assistance in strategic planning, project development, management, and planning processes within three business days.
-Number of internal (PRCS) requests for assistance 106 111 105 125 125 Percentage of internal (PRCS) requests responded to within three business days 100% 100% 100% 100% 100%
+FY 2021 Actual FY 2022 Actual FY 2023 Actual FY 2024 Estimated FY 2025 Projected Respond to 100 percent of internal and ex management, and planning processes wit n strategic plan ning, project de velopment, Number of internal (PRCS) requests for assistance 106 111 105 125 125 Percentage of internal (PRCS) requests responded to within three business days 100% 100% 100% 100% 100%